Newport Beach

 What is the most common incision for breast augmentation?

-Our surgeons typically use an inframammary incision (placed along the breast crease) because it gives them direct access for implant placement, does not restrict implant choice, and conceals the resulting scar.
-If you prefer, your surgeon can use a periareolar incision (around the lower edge of the areola) or a transaxillary incision (in the armpit).
+Dr. Pham typically uses an inframammary incision (placed along the breast crease) because it gives him direct access for implant placement, does not restrict implant choice, and conceals the resulting scar.
+If you prefer, he can use a periareolar incision (around the lower edge of the areola) or a transaxillary incision (in the armpit).

 Which breast implant placement is best?

-After the incision, the surgeon creates a space behind the breast tissue, called the pocket, to hold the breast implant.
-Our surgeons typically use dual-plane implant placement for the most natural-looking results.
+After the incision, Dr. Pham creates a space behind the breast tissue, called the pocket, to hold the breast implant.
+He typically uses dual-plane implant placement for the most natural-looking results.
 Here is a comparison of the options:

 • Subglandular: Implant on top of the chest muscle (pectoralis major) and under the breast tissue (breast gland).